‘Loyalty binds me’.

 Composed in five Bookes By Geo:Buck Esquire

 This frontispiece portrait of King Richard III (1452-1485) is a copy of the famous portrait of Richard III in the Royal Collection.
 It is perhaps ironic that this book, the first textual defence of the reign of Richard III, states that it is the ‘true portraiture’ of Richard III, for the painting on which it was based was by no means a contemporary portrait.
-The Royal Collection painting had, in fact, been painted early in the reign of Henry VIII (1491–1547, and was subsequently altered to emphasise a hunchback (in line with Tudor propaganda of the period).
-It is this image, with its many copies, which has become the accepted image of the last of the Plantagenets – in spite of the presence of earlier depictions, such as the portrait of Richard III in the Society of Antiquaries.
+The Royal Collection painting had, in fact, been painted early in the reign of Henry VIII (1491–1547, and it is this image, with its many copies, which has become the accepted image of the last of the Plantagenets – in spite of the presence of earlier depictions, such as the portrait of Richard III in the Society of Antiquaries.
 The motto underneath this portrait ‘Royaulte me Lie’ is a corruption of Richard III’s well-known motto ‘Loyaulte me Lie’: Loyalty binds me.

 By 1619, the time of writing of the earliest manuscript version of the text, the Bucks had climbed back up the social ladder.
 Buck himself had been educated at Cambridge and subsequently went on to the Inns of Court.
 He served with Lord Admiral Charles Howard (1536–1624), and was recommended by him to Queen Elizabeth I. In 1588 he was appointed esquire of the body and on James I’s accession he became a gentleman of the privy chamber and was knighted.
 As master of the revels (appointed in 1603), he was responsible for censoring plays and arranging court entertainments, including a number of plays by Shakespeare such as ‘The Tempest’, ‘The Winter’s Tale’, ‘Twelfth Night’ and the ‘Second Part of Henry IV’.
 He was not involved in the staging of Shakespeare’s ‘Richard III’, which had popularised Sir Thomas More’s account of the reign of Richard III.